Docs Menu

 These methods accept an optional options object with configurable sort and projection options.

-Starting in version 6.0, this setting defaults to false, which means that each method returns the matched document.
+This setting defaults to false, which means that each method returns the matched document.
 If no document is matched, each method returns null.
-If you set includeResultMetadata to true, the method returns a ModifyResult type that contains the found document and additional metadata.
+If you set includeResultMetadata to true, the method returns a ModifyResult type that contains the found document and metadata.

 Suppose a collection contains only the following document: